russellshen/MinimaLIST-Project/README.md

       multiple hierarchies of abstraction:
         - One must not only know how to move from one layer to another but how to manipulate the subject-matter on its own level of generality.
+    - It is possible that one article-module may become the formal foundational bedrock such that all other topics become concentric rings within its scope, simply tracing concrete and specific individually-demarcated scopes within the general **MinimaLIST** terrain.
+      - Another topic may recursively become a subspace of one of these concentric subspaces to further make a portion of its even more concrete and specific, turning it into one of those hibachi onion volcanoes.
 - Notice that I have yet to define it formally but only mapped out its conceptual context, because that role is delegated to the Preface article-module.